-- 1. Swipe the right-hand edge of the screen inwards and tap Settings > Change PC settings > Search & apps > Notifications. - 2.
+- 1. Move your cursor to the upper right-hand corner of the screen and click Settings > Change PC settings > Search & apps > Notifications. - 2.
 Move the Quiet hours slider to On and select times to start and stop disabling notifications.

 How do I unlock my computer?